Kilcock: Railways

+Kilcock railway station was opened on 28 June 1847, and was replaced on 1 July 1848.
+The station closed to passenger traffic on 10 November 1947.
+A new railway station under Shaw Bridge opened in 1998.

+Waterways

+The Royal Canal from Dublin to Cloondara was opened in stages from 1790–1817, arriving in Kilcock in 1796.
+The navigation of the canal was closed by Coras Iompair Éireann in 1961.
+The Royal Canal Greenway, a 130 km greenway along the canal, was launched in 2021 following the reopening of the canal to navigation in 2010.

 Education

 Kilcock has three primary schools: Scoil Chóca Naofa, St. Joseph's BNS (which since September 2016 changed from single-sex schools to mixed schools and both schools are linked with each other), and Gaelscoil Uí Riada (an all-Irish school).
 The latter is located beside the Bánóg on the outskirts of the village.

 Kilcock is also home to the secondary school Scoil Dara.
 Located on Church Street, it accommodates over 900 students from Kilcock and surrounding areas including Donadea, Summerhill, Enfield, Moynalvey and Mulhussey.

 Places of interest

 The town's library features mementos of the poet Teresa Brayton who was born in Kilbrook.
 The Old Bog Road, 4.5 km west of the town, was the subject of one of her verses.
 It was set to music by Madeline King O'Farrelly and recorded by artists including Josef Locke, Johnny McEvoy, Finbar Furey, Daniel O'Donnell, and Finbar Wright.

 There is also the old manor where Lady Catherine McCormack was born in the 1800s.

 Also nearby, in Calgath, County Meath, is "Bridestream" (an 18th-century house which is the headquarters to a local business), and "Larchill", an 18th-century Ferme Ornée (ornamental farm).
 Larchill was restored from the mid-1990s, and there are walkways through beech avenues linking several classical and gothic follies.
 There is also a 8 acre lake with two island follies, a formal walled garden with shell-lined tower and a model gothic farmyard.

 Kilcock Art Gallery was established in 1978 by Breda Smyth and opened by George Campbell, RHA.

-Kilcock has a greenway cycle/walkway which runs from Maynooth through Kilcock for 38 km towards the Westmeath border.
+Kilcock has a greenway cycle/walkway which runs from Maynooth through Kilcock towards Cloondara, County Longford.